Ishan-Achinta/GMail-API/readme.md

-# Email Processing Script Usage Guide
+# GMail API Script Usage Guide

 This guide provides instructions on how to use the email processing script to fetch emails from a PostgreSQL database, apply rules defined in a JSON file, and take actions on those emails based on the rules.